cleveland231/cleveland231/README.md

 <h1 align="center">Hello Friend!</h1>

-I graduated from Turing School of Software and Design with a focus in Front-End development.
-Prior to studying at Turing I have worked in health care.
-These busy environments have taught me how to quickly adapt and communicate on different teams.
-Eventually I realized that I wanted to try applying my intellect to the world of software development.
-This new trajectory has been immensely rewarding and I look forward to broadening and sharpening my skill set in the future.
+I graduated from Turing School of Software and Design where I gained fundamental experience developing apps on agile teams using JavaScript, React.js, Mocha/Chai/Cypress, and CSS, and have experience in Typescript, GraphQL, Node.js.
+This trajectory has been immensely rewarding and I look forward to broadening and sharpening my skill set in the future.
+I am open to freelance work.

 You can also connect with me at **ayocleveland@gmail.com** or [LinkedIn](https://www.linkedin.com/in/cleveland-ticoalu/).